paritytech/substrate-connect/projects/wallet-template/STEP-BY-STEP-GUIDE.md

   polkadot,
   ksmcc3,
   westend2,
-  paseo,
+  // there is no chainspec named paseo in connect-known-chains } from "@substrate/connect-known-chains"

-} from "@substrate/connect-known-chains"
+import { register } from "@substrate/light-client-extension-helpers/background"
 import { start } from "@substrate/light-client-extension-helpers/smoldot"

 const { lightClientPageHelper, addOnAddChainByUserListener } = register({
   smoldotClient: start({ maxLogLevel: 4 }),
-  getWellKnownChainSpecs: async () => [polkadot, ksmcc3, westend2, paseo],
+  getWellKnownChainSpecs: async () => [polkadot, ksmcc3, westend2],
 })
 ```

 ### 2. Register Content Script

 Then, invoke the register function in your content script and inject your in-page into the DOM.
-See the [content script](./content/index.ts) for detailed implementation.
+See the [content script](./src/content/index.ts) for detailed implementation.

 **Content Script:**